thycotic/ac-docs/admin/applications/cfg.md

 [priority]: # (4)
 # Configuring an Application

-Requirements: The application must exists on the panel and must be enabled.
-If not, refer to [Add Application](index.md) or [Enable/Disable Applications](enable-app.md) for more info.
+Requirements: The application must exist on the panel and be enabled.
+If not, refer to [Add Application](index.md) or [Enable/Disable Applications](enable-app.md) for instructions on how to add and enable applications.

-To access an application’s configuration page click on __Configure__ on the app’s tile.
-From this control panel you have access to core access control options such as Policies, Blocked Elements, Privileged URLs, etc.
+Click on __Configure__ on the app’s tile to access an application’s configuration page.
+From this control panel you have access to core access control options such as policies, blocked elements, privileged URLs, and monitoring.

 ![app configuration](images/cfg-app.png "Application configuration dashboard")

 ## Change Application Name

-You can edit or set a custom name for an application by clicking __Edit Application Name__, located at the top left of the main control panel.
+By clicking __Edit Application Name__ at the top left of the main control panel, you can edit or set a custom name for an application.

 ![custom application name](images/custom-app-name.png "Enter a custom application name")

 ## Show Password Reset History

-If you wish to track password reset history, click __View history__ in the middle of the page.
-From the displayed table, you can monitor every user that has been asked for a password reset, when this action occurred and was completed, as well as the current status of the reset process.
+To track password reset history, click __View history__ in the middle of the page.
+From the displayed table, you can monitor every user that has been asked for a password reset, view the status of the reset, track when the reset was ordered, and verify the time that it was completed.

 ![password reset history](images/pw-reset-history.png "View the password reset history")

 ## Request Alias URL

-If there is a web app that shares the same credentials with the application you are configuring but has a different URL, you can click __Request Alias__ and add this URL.
+Click __Request Alias__ to add a web application that shares credentials with the application that you are configuring but has a different URL.
+Enter the URL for the alias and click __request__.

 ![alias url request](images/alias-url.png "Enter the alias URL in form of a valid domain name")